PaulGBarbu/FolderSize/README.md

 and **use the JAR as Value**

 ## Troubleshooting
-I've encountered problems when the JAR was not on my main drive (C:\) in my case, thats why the build.bat moves the created JAR to a location on my C: drive.
+I've encountered problems when the JAR was not on my main drive (C:\ in my case), thats why the build.bat moves the created JAR to a location on my C: drive.
 Obviously the Value of the last step needs to be ajusted